-On the 6th January we got up early to start a few hours drive down the coast to Invercargill.
-It is here that we would be swimming with great white sharks.
+It was the beginning of January, and we rose early to start a few hours drive down the coast to Invercargill.
+It is here that I would be swimming with great white sharks, along with my parents.

 The journey was broken up by a standard sight in New Zealand, cattle crossing the road.
 You don’t get that in London.
 We had planned a halfway point stop for lunch at The Whistling Frog, near the Tautuku River.
 We eventually found the Frog and enjoyed a decent meal.
 We saw an abundance of signs for ‘McLean Falls’ nearby, so thought we would take the opportunity to check it out.

-The day was upon us.
+Our first full day in Invercargill and we are ready to swim!
 Excitement turns to nerves, nerves melt into fear.
 The 20 minute drive to the meeting point for our shark experience was a reflective one.
 I’m not sure about the others but I considered etching my will into the plastic armrest in the car, just in case the worst happened.

-We had to pay $99 per person extra, just for a 10 minute chat with his assistant showing us how to breathe underwater.
-Definitely over-priced.
-The boat set sail and the water was a wee bit choppy to begin with.
+We had to pay $99 per person extra, just for a 10 minute chat with his assistant showing us how to breathe underwater as we weren’t SCUBA qualified.
+Definitely over-priced, but we were a captive audience.
+The boat set sail and the water was a tad choppy to begin with.

-We suited up and the first group dunked into the water to try and sight this magnificent beast.
+We suited up and the first group were dunked into the water to try and sight this magnificent beast.
 To attract the sharks they use a technique called ‘chumming’, which is legally okay, but morally, I’m not so sure.
 Basically they pour fish guts into the sea so that the sharks smell it and approach.
 It’s not all that dangerous, but it is teasing them a bit.
-Another technique is dipping a dead tuna fish in the water then pulling it up before the shark gets there.
-I don’t think this practice is too bad because in real life the tuna would be swimming away, but then again I’m no expert.

-The first group went down and the tuna was flung in, as we had seen a shark approaching.
-The shark came cleverly from the side of the boat and went for the fish, only for Mike’s assistant (I can’t remember her name, apologies) to move it out of the way at the last minute.
-I just so happened to be looking over this side of the boat and the bloody thing leapt out of the water, with it’s mouth wider than Jaws (definitely last one this time, I promise) and soon recoiled back into the water once tasting boat instead of juicy tuna.
+The first group went down as we had seen a shark approaching.
+The shark came cleverly from the side of the boat as I just so happened to be looking over the side of the boat and the bloody thing leapt out of the water like a scene form Jaws.
+He soon recoiled back into the water once he had tasted boat instead of flesh.
 I was too close for comfort at the time, but looking back it is my most vivid memory, and I am very grateful.

 Everyone was very brave, and Dad was even pretty stupid at one point, putting his fingers and head very close to the edge of the cage!
-The first sighting of the shark was when I heard Gemma screaming next to me and pointing, I followed her finger line until my eyes reached this huge lump of muscle, fins complete with battle scars.
-The dark, black eyes follow my waving hand (I was saying hello!) as the shark swishes past us, seeing who looks the most edible.
-At one point he approached the baited tuna from underneath and managed to bag himself a snack.
-1-0 to the shark.
+The first sighting of the shark is exhilarating, you see this huge lump of muscle, fins complete with battle scars, getting ever closer and larger.
+The dark, black eyes follow your every move as it swishes past, seeing who looks the most edible.

 It is difficult to explain the feeling, but I would recommend it to everybody.
-After the initial rush of dopamine to your brain (or whatever it was), you relax into a nice underwater viewing booth, watching in awe as some of the world’s greatest hunters go about their business.
+After the initial rush of adrenaline, you relax into a nice underwater viewing booth, watching in awe as some of the world’s greatest hunters go about their business.
 Phenomenal.